Regan Walker

 Picture

-From my second novel, AGAINST THE WIND, here is that famous porridge Nanny Weightman served at the White Horse Inn in Derbyshire in 1817--and so enjoyed by Kit and Sir Martin (at least in my novel!)
+This recipe comes from book 2 in the Agents of the Crown series, Against the Wind.
+It's that famous porridge Nanny Weightman served at the White Horse Inn in Derbyshire in the Midlands of England in 1817--and so enjoyed by Kit and her husband, Sir Martin (at least in my novel!)

 Ingredients: